Jasmine Garner: AFL Women's career

 In 2021, during an 11-point round seven victory against the at North Hobart Oval, Garner broke the record for most clearances in an AFLW match with 13.
 She capped off the season by winning her second club best and fairest award.
 Garner had another strong season in 2022 season 6, leading the goalkicking for North Melbourne for the second year in a row while also earning her fourth consecutive All-Australian selection and being named captain of the All-Australian side.
 She re-signed with the club in June 2022 for a further two seasons.
 Garner came 11th overall in the AFLW's best and fairest award in 2022, polling 12 votes across ten games.

 In 2024, Garner had 35 possessions in the AFLW Grand Final which saw her team North Melbourne Kangaroos win their first AFLW Premiership.

 Garner was named North Melbourne's captain for the 2025 season, replacing premiership captain Emma Kearney.

+Garner's partner is fellow North Melbourne player Jenna Bruton.